toptobes/astra-demo/README.md

   - `wikipedia:` Fetches extracts from wikipedia to parse, displays it word by word
   - `quickipedia:` Fetches extracts from wikipedia to parse, displays it extract by extract (much faster, less feedback)
   - `lorem:` Generated Lorem-Ipsum-like text

+## Basic troubleshooting

+Always try refreshing the page first.

+If you *consistently* run into an issue on the client-side with unexpectedly disconnecting from the server, and there's an error in the console (in the CloseRequest) about the buffer being too large or something, do `export VITE_CHARS_PER_CHUNK=...` with a smaller number (-500) each time until it works (it starts @ 8500)